Eurostar Travel Insurance: Do You Need It in 2026?

 Eurostar Travel Insurance FAQs

-Is Eurostar travel insurance mandatory?
+Is Eurostar travel insurance mandatory in 2026?

 What should Eurostar travel insurance include?

-Do I need Eurostar travel insurance for short trips?
+Do I need travel insurance for short Eurostar trips?

 Where can I check the latest entry requirements?